OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/Readme.md

 ### Prerequisites

-You need to have an Azure Subscription, ability to create an Azure Function App.
-You need to have at least one Sentinel Workspace.
+- You need to have an Azure Subscription
+- Ability to create an Azure Function App.
+- A Sentinel Workspace and access to the Keys
-You need permissions to make a new App registration.
-SharePoint Library where you can
+- You need permissions to make a new App registration.
+- SharePoint Library if you want to utilize the ability to store full email content in SharePoint.

 ### Installing